Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 How To Fix 'Your Connection Is Not Private' Error

-An option for protecting your data is to simply exit the page and never attempt to return to that website again.
-However, if that page has some really cool pictures of motorcycles that you just can't find anywhere else, there are ways to check if there is a security issue and get onto the site.
+One option for protecting your data is to simply exit the page and never return to that website again.
+However, if that page has some really cool pictures of motorcycles that you just can't find anywhere else, there are ways to check if it has a security issue and get onto the site.

 1. Refresh The Page